shfischer/cat3advice/vignettes/cat3advice.md

 this means the advice is provided for the catch and landings.

 The rb rule includes a stability clause that restricts changes to  + 20 and  − 30.
-This stability clause in conditional on the biomass safeguard and is only applied if *b* = 1 but turned off when *b* &lt; 1.
+This stability clause is conditional on the biomass safeguard and is only applied if *b* = 1 but turned off when *b* &lt; 1.

-`cat3advice` can print a table similar to the table presented in ICES advice sheets:
+`cat3advice` can print a table similar to the table presented in ICES advice sheets in which all numbers are rounded following ICES rounding
+rules:

     advice(advice)
     #> --------------------------------------------------------------------------------